azhx/blagoblag/content/drafts/sha1-and-richard-feynman.rst

 Sometimes competing design considerations mean that we use imperfect cryptographic constructions.
 However, whenever "compromise-free" choices are available to us, we should be using them.
+We must distinguish between "not known to be *totally* broken" and "believed to be secure".

 Allow me to illustrate with an example.
 When it comes to TLS, the usage of SHA1 that gets the most attention is for certificate signatures: for several years